ideaweb/firefox-safari-style/README.md

 ## Known issues

 * "Tinting" is currently not supported.
 IF you want that Firefox and macOS have the same colors please disable the option "Allow wallpaper tinting windows" in system preferences.
-* Dark theme is supported but [Firefox not really have native dark mode](https://bugzilla.mozilla.org/buglist.cgi?quicksearch=dark%20mode%20macos) (e.g. context menus are still "light", white line on top of the window etc.)

 ## Installing